-The buried Podzols of the profiles Bedafse Bergen and Rakt developed originally at the same stratigraphic level in cover sand.
+The buried podzols of the Bedafse Bergen and Rakt profiles developed originally at the same stratigraphic level in cover sand.
 The position of the sampled profiles is indicated in Fig. 11c.
-The Podzol Bedafse Bergen is buried below 12 m high dune sand deposits.
-Only the basic layers of the drift sands and the top horizons of the Podzol have been sampled for pollen analysis and dating of the basis of the older drift sand deposits.
-The pollen spectra of the horizons of the buried Podzol contain high percentages of Ericaceae, pointing to the presence of heath.
+The Bedafse Bergen podzol is buried below 12 m high dune sand deposits.
+Only the basic layers of the drift sands and the top horizons of the podzol have been sampled for pollen analysis and dating of the basis of the older drift sand deposits.
+The pollen spectra of the horizons of the buried podzol contain high percentages of Ericaceae, pointing to the presence of heath.
 The relatively high percentages of Quercus and Corylus refer to deciduous forest in the surroundings.
 The pollen spectra of the drift sand layers show lower percentages of Ericaceae and higher percentages of Poaceae, indicating heath degradation.
-The decrease of Quercus refers to deforestation.
-The oldest drift sand layers have been deposited between \approx AD 1300 and \approx AD 1500.
+The decrease of Quer- cus refers to deforestation.
+The oldest drift sand layers were deposited between \approx AD 1300 and \approx AD 1500.
 This correlates to a period of deforestation, as has been documented in historical documents (Vera, 2011).
-The radiocarbon age of the humic acids, extracted from the 3Ah is \approx AD 725.
-It is known that radiocarbon ages of humic horizons of palaeosols overestimate the real ages (van Mourik et al., 2010).
+The radiocarbon age of the humic acids, extracted from the 3Ah, is \approx AD 725.
+It is known that radiocarbon ages of humic horizons of paleosols overestimate the real ages (van Mourik et al., 2010).